DATA UPDATE: Learn more about the IZERVAY 3.5-year GATHER2 open-label extension (OLE) trial

 Endophthalmitis and Retinal Detachments

-• Intravitreal injections, including those with IZERVAY, may be associated with endophthalmitis and retinal detachments.
+• Intravitreal injections may be associated with endophthalmitis and retinal detachments.
 Proper aseptic injection technique must always be used when administering IZERVAY in order to minimize the risk of endophthalmitis.
-Patients should be instructed to report any symptoms suggestive of endophthalmitis or retinal detachment without delay and should be managed appropriately.
+Patients should be instructed to report any symptoms suggestive of endophthalmitis or retinal detachment without delay, to permit prompt and appropriate management.

 Neovascular AMD